 Getting started is the hardest part!
-Establishing clear goals and objectives, roles to invite, tools, resources, scheduling considerations and more will be addressed in this brief presentation.
+Establishing clear goals and objectives, roles to invite, tools, resources, scheduling considerations and more are addressed in this brief presentation.

 Routine observation will highlight trends and uncover issues.
 However, often such issues are at the intersection of several different products.
 What then?
-An example of a pilot trial and successful intervention will be discussed.
+An example of a pilot trial and successful intervention are discussed.

 'One and done' is not a pathway to lasting change.
 This presentation will discuss why routine monitoring is important to ensure sustained results.
 Strategies on how to complete this efficiently will be discussed.